Georgia State Licensing Contact Information

 Each business office/location must have a Contractor's license and at least one certified commercial pesticide applicator employed at the location.

 To obtain a contractor's license, The Georgia Pesticide Contactor's Application should be completed.
-This form can be assessed here.
+This form can be accessed here.

 In order for the Georgia Pesticide Contractor's Application to be processed, an S&V document, verifying that you are lawful to work in the United States, is required.
 The document is located here.